 Disability Health Fellowship

 The Disability Health Fellowship at the University of Michigan creates clinical leaders, educators, and advocates to improve the health and healthcare of individuals with disabilities.
-It is a 12-month clinical fellowship that provides fellows the opportunity to improve their clinical skills caring for patients with physical, intellectual, or developmental disabilities, while learning about disability relevant policy, teaching medical students and residents, engaging with the community, and doing research to advance the field.
+It is a 12-month clinical fellowship that provides fellows the opportunity to improve their clinical skills in caring for patients with physical, intellectual, or developmental disabilities, while learning about disability relevant policy, teaching medical students and residents, engaging with the community, and doing research to advance the field.
 The fellowship utilizes strong partnerships with U-M Family Medicine’s MDisability Program and Michigan Medicine’s Center for Disability Health and Wellness.

 Geriatric Medicine Fellowship

-The Geriatrics fellowship is offered collaboratively with the Department of Internal Medicine, and provides comprehensive clinical training in the care of the elderly patient, as well as an academic component emphasizing the conduct of original research.
+The Geriatrics fellowship is offered collaboratively with the Department of Internal Medicine and provides comprehensive clinical training in the care of the elderly patient, as well as an academic component emphasizing the conduct of original research.
 The clinical components of the Geriatric fellowship program include exposure to patient care activities in a broad range of settings and a focus on an interdisciplinary approach.
 There is a strong didactic curriculum based at the Turner Geriatrics Center and the Institute of Gerontology, VA hospital, Glazier Hills nursing home and the University of Michigan Hospital.
 The fellowship, which can also be extended for research purposes if desired, provides excellent training in elderly care and opens the door for a wide variety of clinical and scholarly opportunities in the future.
 Fellowship graduates are eligible to take the examination for a CAQ in Geriatrics offered by the American Board of Family Medicine.
 We also have an Integrated Geriatric-Hospice and Palliative Medicine Fellowship track for those interested in dual certification.

 Hospice and Palliative Medicine Fellowship